 As opposed to conventional stops, insurance is available for your portfolio or individual stocks that you may be interested in at certain price levels.
 While your portfolio may be damaged by dramatic conditions, it is always possible to prevent further deterioration with options.
 Like any insurance, the greater the protection means higher costs.
 Option premiums are no different and affected by the amount of time purchased and “deductible” cost.

-Consumer pessimism is at all time highs and lows, but don’t trade solely on how you feel about the market.
+Consumer pessimism is at all time highs and lows, but is not recommended to trade solely on how you feel about the market.
 Emotion often clouds good judgment and is detrimental to a disciplined investment plan.
 Be prepared to invest in any direction and conditions that fit your risk tolerance.

 Shorting stocks to profit from downward moves can be as simple as buy low and sell high in the reverse order.
 Some stocks and sectors still rise in bear markets.
-Keep in mind that money may move to other investments like gold, currencies, municipal bonds or treasuries in times of instability as safe havens.
+Be aware that money may move to other investments like gold, currencies, municipal bonds or treasuries in times of instability as safe havens.
 Regardless of the investment vehicles, risk must be managed and controlled for the individual investor.

 Times of extreme market volatility may increase the opportunities in the marketplace.
 It may be necessary to lower expectations and rebuild confidence in the investment tools and decision making process that you employ.
-One major problem for investors is their emotional reactions to what is happening in the financial markets around them.
-As a result, not implementing that disciplined plan for success in any environment.
+One major problem for investors is their emotional reactions to what is happening in the financial markets around them and not implementing that disciplined plan for success in any environment.